dornech/utils-mystuff/README.md

 - submodule with utilities to log CLI calls of Python scripts
 - submodule with utilities for file handling
 - submodule with wrapper for basic GUI functions for various GUI frameworks
-- submodule with utilities specific for Win32 platform
 - submodule with various utilities - read config file with standard parser, set up standard logger object ...

 Note: as I am coming from camel case notation I was struggling a little bit with the Python naming conventions.